Angel-Bazan/Angel-Bazan/README.md

 ### Hi there 👋

-<h3 align="left">I am a Software Engineer in Training based in Orange County, CA.</h3>
+<h3 align="left">I am a Software Engineer in training based in Orange County, CA.</h3>

+📧: You can reach me at angelsanchez.as524@gmail.com